neulab/tranx-study/task4-1/README.md

 # Task Description

-After running `python main.py`, the program extracts required information from the HTML page `https://frankxfz.me/snapshot.html`.
+After running `python3 main.py`, the program extracts required information from the HTML page `https://frankxfz.me/snapshot.html`.

 Specifically, save all the valid hyperlink URLs to outside of the site (one URL per line) to `output/urls.txt`, all the bold text phrases (one per line) to `output/bold.txt`, all the italics text phrases (one per line) to `output/italics.txt`, and all `red (#FF0000)` colored text phrases (one per line) into `output/red.txt`